mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *string*

-The path the SSH public key, this key is used for establishing an SSH connection to the AWS instances.
+The path to the SSH public key, this key is used for establishing an SSH connection to the AWS instances.

 ## DBInstanceCount

 *int*

-The number of Database instances.
+The number of database instances.

 ## DBInstanceClass

 *string*

-Type of the Database instance.
+The type of database instance.
 See types [here](https://aws.amazon.com/rds/instance-types/).

 ## DBInstanceEngine

 *string*

-Type of the database backend.
-This can be either Postgres or MySQL.
+The type of database backend.
+This can be either `aurora-mysql` or `aurora-postgresql`.

 ## DBUserName

 *string*

-Username to connect to the database.
+The username to connect to the database.

 ## DBPassword